 2016 Mar 29 – WHAT IS SACRED SPACE AND THE FOUR DIRECTIONS?

-The qualities of each of the four directions are represented by archetypal animals.
-These creatures are more than symbols; they are primordial energies or spirits.
+The archetypal animals represented in each of the four directions are more than symbols; they are primordial energies or spirits.
 Each archetype has a life and powers of its own.
 While the representations vary from culture to culture, the properties of these energies remains the same because they stand for the same organizing principles of nature.
 The important thing is not what we call these energies, or even which archetype we use, but that we get to know them well enough so that when we call, they respond.